juju/docs/src/en/clouds-k8s.md

 as you would any other cloud that Juju interacts with: the cluster becomes the backing cloud.

-To summarise, the steps for using Kubernetes with Juju are:
+The following steps describe the general approach for using Kubernetes with
+Juju:

  1. Obtain a Kubernetes cluster
  1. Add the cluster to Juju
  1. Add a model
- 1. Define storage classes (if necessary)
+ 1. Create persistent storage (if necessary)
  1. Create storage pools (charm storage if necessary)
- 1. Deploy a Kubernetes-specific charm
+ 1. Deploy a Kubernetes charm

 ### Obtain a Kubernetes cluster